J. J. Nelson

-High school career
+Early life

 Nelson attended Midfield High School in Midfield, Alabama, where he led them to the state Class 4A quarterfinals after finishing 11–2 during the regular season in 2009, recording 55 catches, 1,049 yards, 214 yards rushing, five interceptions, and 19 touchdowns.
 He was named The Birmingham News Metro-West Player of the Year.
 He was listed as the No. 27 state prospect on Birmingham News Super Seniors list and was selected to The Birmingham News All-Metro West Offensive Team.
 He was also named to the ASWA First-team All-State.

 As a track & field star, Nelson was a two-time Class 4A state champion in the 100-meter dash (best of 10.49 seconds).
 He also captured the 200-meter dash title with a time of 21.76 seconds.
 In addition, he was a highly regarded basketball player for Midfield, earning team MVP and All-region honors.
 He was a two-year letterwinner in both track and basketball.